 Instead, I am trying to promote a different paradigm.
 I try to understand humans as an inherent part of nature, as an entangled body arising from the fundamental laws of nature, thermodynamics and ecological process.
-I am not saying that there is nothing distinct in the way we transform the world.
+I am not saying that there is nothing difference in the way we transform the world.
 We have of course distinctive traces, behaviours, drivers and determinants.
 But all of them can only take place within nature.
-They come out of nature, not from elsewhere, because there is no such elsewhere.
-Society, with all its actions, impacts and hopes came completely and undoubtedly out of nature.
-And remain as its centre.
+They emerge from nature, not from elsewhere, because there is no such elsewhere.
+Society, with all its actions, impacts and hopes relies completely and undoubtedly at the centre of nature.
+And remains there.